Foat/foat.github.io/cv.md

 * Designed and implemented robust and fast algorithm for multiply chalkboard detection.
 It works in real-time and processes more than 40 HD images per second on a regular computer.
 The pixel precision is higher than 90%.
 * Created a Java throttling framework from scratch using Spring MVC and AspectJ.

-Related skills: Scala, Java, DevOps, Unit testing, Mocking, Aspects, TDD, BDD, JavaScript, C++, Spring Framework, Play framework, OpenCV, Build automation tools, Git.
+Related skills: Scala, Java, DevOps, Unit testing, Mocking, Aspects, TDD, BDD, JavaScript, C++, Spring Framework, Play framework, OpenCV, Build automation tools, Git, Computer vision, Image processing.

 |
 -|-: